aduros/wasm4/runtimes/web/README.md

 ## Development

+First run `npm run prepare` to build `@wasm4/web-devtool`.
-First run `npm install` to install dependencies.
+Then run `npm install` to install dependencies.

-For quick development run `npm start` and navigate to http://localhost:8080.
-You will also need to place a test cart in public/cart.wasm.
+For quick development run `npm start` and navigate to http://localhost:3000.
+You will also need to place a test cartridge in public/cart.wasm.

+You can create a cartridge with the `w4` tool.
+You can build that in `cli` directory with `npm i`, then just run the `cli.js` file.

 Run `npm run build` to build a release build, which is used by the website and the `w4` CLI.